shadow/tgen/doc/TGen-Markov-Models.md

 ### Edges: Markov model state transitions and emissions

-Edges in the graph can either be Markov model "transitions" or "emissions", and the type us encoded in the graph using the _type_ attribute on the graph edge.
+Edges in the graph can either be Markov model "transitions" or "emissions", and the type is encoded in the graph using the _type_ attribute on the graph edge.
 Each edge must specify a _type_ and a _weight_.
-The source and target vertex _id_ must match those that were defined when creating the nodes.
+The source and target vertex _id_ must match those that were defined when creating the vertices.

 ```python
 G.add_edge('s0', 's1', type='transition', weight=1.0)